yichifauzi/Java-Experience/README.md

-# Java UI (In Development...)
+# Java Experience (In Development...)
 This resource pack make your MC Bedrock looks like Minecraft Java Edition.
 Made by @FMarquesPTO.
 Special Thx for @HawfHuman and @CrisXolt.

 ## Installation
-Download Java UI and unzip it.
+Download Java Experience and unzip it.
 Then move it to:

 #### Windows
 ```